The Davos of Ghost Hunting

-Each bartender has been contacted by noted medium, Carrie Kirkpatrick, who sought the unwritten concoctions that they took to their grave with them.
-These have been interpreted by Eder Neto, The Standard’s Head of Bars, and developed for your experienced palate.
+Each bartender was contacted by noted medium, Carrie Kirkpatrick, who sought the unwritten concoctions that they took to their grave with them.
+These were interpreted by Eder Neto, The Standard’s Head of Bars, and developed for the guests' experienced palates.

 The Spectral Return